 Roadway classifications can be broken down into a hierarchy that ranges from interstates, providing high levels of vehicle mobility and low levels of vehicle access, to local roadways, providing low levels of vehicle mobility and high levels of access.
 Table 9-2 shows the total length of each classification of roadway in Mashpee and Figure 9-6 illustrates the roadway classification system in Mashpee.

+Table 9-2.
+Classification of Roadways in Mashpee

 Source: MassDOT Road Inventory, 2018

 Interstates